 Fried Green Tomatoes

 - Make a mixture of corn meal, Lawry’s seasoning salt, garlic powder and onion powder.
 Dip the sliced green tomato in a beaten egg and then into the corn meal mixture.
 Fry it in butter or oil in a sauce pan until the batter is a nice golden brown.
+(Check out this recipe).

 Green Tomato Salsa